 Women considering breast augmentation often have concerns about breastfeeding.
 If you are planning to have children in the future but want breast implants now, it makes sense to wonder if you’ll be able to breastfeed your child.
 Luckily, advances in how breast augmentations are performed mean that the majority of women are still able to breastfeed after having breast implants placed.

-If you are interested in breast augmentation in the Phoenix area, call Mosharrafa Plastic Surgery today at 602-513-8133 to schedule your free initial consultation.
+If you are interested in breast augmentation in the Phoenix area, call Mosharrafa Plastic Surgery today at 602-513-8133 to schedule your initial consultation.
 We will be happy to answer any questions you have in person.

 Breastfeeding with Breast Implants

 The vast majority of women are still able to breastfeed after they have breast implants placed.
 However, there are a number of factors that can affect your likelihood of being able to breastfeed after breast augmentation.
 These can include:

 - Placement of the implants.
 Placement under the muscle is less likely to interfere with your milk glands than placement over the muscle.